Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Introduction

 To date, a fundamental gap in this research area is the absence of a string diagrammatic axiomatisation for categories of \emph{continuous} probability beyond the Gaussian case.
 A chief example is $\borelstoch$, whose objects are standard Borel spaces and whose morphisms are Markov kernels (generalisations of stochastic matrices to the continuous setting).
 It is generally unclear how to encode infinite behaviour directly via a choice of generators and equations within the existing framework of string diagrammatic algebra.

 In this work we address such challenge through the use of \emph{infinite tensor products}, which are special limits of tensor (monoidal) products.\footnote{Throughout, we use ``tensor'' and ``monoidal'' synonymously, in order to both follow the terminology of \cite{fritzrischel2019zeroone} and adhere to the terminology of categorical probability.} This approach is inspired by \cite{fritzrischel2019zeroone}, where it is shown that $\mathbb{R}$ is the infinite tensor product of finite sets in $\borelstoch$.
-In particular, the celebrated Kolmogorov extension theorem ensures that all probability measures on $\mathbb{R}$ can be seen as limits of probability measures on finite sets.
-Our main contributions are the following: \begin{enumerate} \item Introduce a universal construction that adjoins infinite tensor products (\cref{thm:adjunction_ITP}); \item Employ this construction to describe freely generated categories with an infinite tensor product, which admit a diagrammatic representation through plate notation (\cref{sec:stringdiagrams}); \item Provide a characterisation of the category $\inften{\finstoch}$ obtained by adjoining infinite tensor products to $\finstoch$ (\cref{thm:inften_of_finstoch}) in terms of Stone spaces and locally constant Markov kernels. \item Provide an axiomatic presentation of $\canstoch$, the restriction of $\inften{\finstoch}$ to powers of $2$ together with the Cantor space $2^{\mathbb{N}}$, its (countably) infinite power (\cref{cor:binstoch_canstoch}). \end{enumerate}
+It also bears significant similarities to \cite{moss2026causalMarkov}, which explores the role of pro-completions in the context of Markov categories.\footnote{Note our work was developed independently from \cite{moss2026causalMarkov}.
+We give a detailed comparison of an approach based on pro-completions, as the one of \cite{moss2026causalMarkov}, and one based on finite approximation families, introduced in the present work, in Section~\ref{sec:finite_approximations}.}